Find a Qualified Attorney Near You

 - Housing ordinances and immigration

-- Legal help from an immigration attorney
+- Getting legal help from an immigration attorney

-Make sure to do more research to ensure that the law has not changed.
+Because immigration policies change often, do more research to ensure that the law has not changed.
 For more information, you can also contact an immigration attorney for legal advice.
 There are also nonprofit organizations that offer services to the immigrant population.

 Law Enforcement and Immigration in Alaska